 Have you ever wondered which of your favorite cereal brands are still safe to eat now that you’re on a gluten-free diet?
+Is Raisin Bran gluten-free?
+And what about Special K, Crispix, and Cocoa Pebbles?

-How I Determined if a Cereal is Gluten Free
+How I Determined if a Cereal is Gluten-Free

-To determine if a cereal is gluten free, I looked at the following criteria:
+To determine if a cereal is gluten-free, I looked at the following criteria:

 What’s a Nima Sensor?

-A Nima Sensor is a portable gluten-detecting device that allows you to test a small portion of your food for hidden gluten.
+Nima Sensor is a portable gluten-detecting device that allows you to test a small portion of your food for hidden gluten.

-- Is Crispix Gluten Free?
+- Is Crispix Gluten-Free?

-- Is Kix Gluten Free?
+- Is Kix Gluten-Free?

-- Are Fruity Pebbles Gluten Free?
+- Is Fruity Pebbles Gluten-Free?

-- Are Lucky Charms Gluten Free?
+- Is Lucky Charms Gluten-Free?

-- Is Trix Gluten Free?
+- Is Trix Gluten-Free?

-- Are Reese’s Puffs Gluten Free?
+- Is Reese’s Puffs Gluten-Free?

 - Cereals to Avoid